Campaigning for institutional transparency, accountability and justice over four decades

 TMG, together with Tottenham Rights organized protests and meetings to raise public alarm in the manner in which this case was being prosecuted.

-Wayne Collins Family Campaign:
+Wayne Collins Family Campaign

 On 6 June 2012, a young man, of dual heritage, was sent to prison for 18 years for a crime he did not commit.
 In August 2011 Wayne Collins-Taylor spent a couple of days visiting a friend in Birmingham whom he had met on holiday.
 On the evening that he was due to return home to Luton, he found himself among a group of people, only one of whom he knew.
 Some of them started smashing and then burning a pub in the vicinity and took part in a violent public disorder.
 The police arrived within minutes, and the group ran away from the scene.
 Wayne’s presence at the crime scene and association with the person he met on holiday was enough to get him convicted under a controversial law known as Joint Enterprise.
 Indeed during the trial it was agreed that there was no forensic evidence that linked Wayne to any firearm and CCTV footage showed him to be only standing around and running.